Emadram/GitSmartCommiter/README.md

 .\git-autocommit.ps1 -WatchDir "C:\path\to\your\project"
 ```

-3. The script will watch for file changes and automatically commit them with descriptive messages
+3. The script will watch for file changes and automatically commit them with descriptive messages + Your reason which will be prompted from you!
 4. Press Ctrl+C to stop watching

 ## Features